Hazardous household substances

 Hazardous items stored around the home can be dangerous to people and the environment.
 Don't dispose of chemicals in your bin as it is a fire risk to City staff and please don't put them down the drain because it can contaminate waterways or drinking water.

-Household Hazardous Waste (HHW) EPIRB
+Household Hazardous Waste (HHW) EPIRB (not accepted)

 Supported by the Waste Authority, the Hazardous Household Waste program allows residents to dispose of chemicals for free at the Millar Road Landfill (quantity limits apply).